-Going the extra mile by creating high-converting product pages will also do wonders for your store’s brand and reputation, separating you from your competition.
-The more effort you put into your product pages, the more interested shoppers will be in both your products and your company as a whole.
+Going the extra mile and creating stand-out product pages will also do wonders for your store’s brand and reputation, separating you from your competition.
+The more effort you put into your product pages, the more interested shoppers will be in both your products, and your company as a whole.

 Sometimes, the smallest or simplest change can have a significant impact on your business.
-Start with strong ideas and iterate—you should begin to see your product page conversion rates rising higher than ever. 🚀
+Start with strong ideas and iterate—you should begin see your product pages converting browsers into buyers better than ever before. 🚀

 Illustration by Susan Haejin Lee